A rare treble for the King

 1958 - We beat Rotherham United 4-0 thanks to goals from Fred Morris, Jimmy Harrower and a Louis Bimpson brace.

-1960 - The Merry Millers won 1-0 at Millmoor in another Second Division encounter, with Don Weston bagging one of his four goals against the reds.
+1960 - The Merry Millers won 1-0 at Millmoor in another Second Division encounter, with Don Weston bagging the first of his four goals against the reds.

 Honours even against the Gunners